 This post includes affiliate links.

 The Baby Granny Square Blanket is a free crochet pattern.
-This pattern uses the concept of the granny square to create a blanket.
+This free pattern uses the concept of the classic granny square to create a crocheted baby blanket.

-There is nothing more beautiful than a baby!
+There’s nothing more beautiful than a baby!
 It’s safe to say that here, right?
-I mean if you’re looking up baby blanket patterns, then there must be a special baby in your life in some form, right?
-Some little creature that you want to make a special keepsake for.
-Or maybe you just want a small, baby-sized blanket for another reason.
-No judgments here.
-Whatever causes you to look up baby blankets, you can’t go wrong with the simple yet traditional style of a granny square!
+I mean if you’re looking up free crochet baby blanket patterns, then there must be a special baby in your life, I’m guessing.
+A cute little human that you want to make a special keepsake blankie for.
+Or maybe you want a small, baby-sized blanket for another reason?
+Such as the perfect baby shower gift.
+Whatever prompted you to look up baby blankets, you’ll surely be tempted by the timeless charm of a granny square baby blanket pattern!

-I always wanted to make a baby granny square blanket, and when my best friend had another baby, it was the perfect time to make one.
-I used Bernat Blanket yarn which allowed me to make this blanket in under 2 hours.
-Wonderful.
+I always wanted to make a baby granny square blanket.
+So, when my best friend had another baby, it was the perfect time to make one.
+I used Bernat Blanket yarn which is incredibly soft and super bulky.
+This allowed me to make this granny square baby blanket in under 2 hours!

-In addition, someone on Facebook asked me to create a video on how to do the granny square.
-Well, I decided to combine the two and make a baby blanket using a granny square and also creating a video which is below on how to crochet a traditional granny square.
+In addition, someone on Facebook asked me to create a video on how I would crochet a traditional granny square.
+Well, I decided to combine the two and make a baby blanket using a granny square.
+At the same time creating a video – which you’ll find below – about how to crochet the classic granny square.

-Please keep in mind there is a huge amount of granny square patterns out there, whether they are the traditional ones or the modern types.
-So, the one I used is one of the traditional granny squares.
+Please keep in mind there’s many granny square patterns out there.
+Both the traditional style or more modern types.
+The result here, is one of the traditional, crochet granny squares.

-Also, here a small little secret, while I was knitting several years ago (I was taught by my grandma when I was a teen), I decided to finally learn how to crochet.
-Well, if you know how to knit, crocheting is so easy to learn and is much easier then knitting actually.
+Here’s a small little secret.
+While I was knitting several years ago (Grandma taught me), I decided to finally learn how to crochet.
+I think that if you know how to knit, crocheting is easier to learn.

-But my point is, I actually learned how to crochet using a traditional granny square and if my memory is correct, it was even this granny square pattern that I used.
+But my point is, I actually learned how to crochet using a traditional granny square!
+If my memory is correct, it was this basic granny square pattern that I used.
 Sweet memories 🙂

-You can get the crochet pattern for the Baby Granny Square Blanket on Ravelry, Etsy, LoveCrafts, or my new membership The Crochet Club.
+You can get the ad-free, PDF crochet pattern for the Baby Granny Square Blanket on Ravelry, Etsy, LoveCrafts, or by membership to The Crochet Club.
 The Crochet Club has so much more to offer than just PDF patterns!
 You get tutorials, references and the complete VIP treatment as well.

 What you will need